"37 Strawberries a Day Keeps the Doctor Away"

 OptiBerry® is a proprietary blend of berry extracts that delivers a

-standardized amount of anthocyanins, natural compounds believed to account for
+standardized amount of anthocyanins, compounds believed to account for

 many of the health benefits of berries and other fruits.
 Anthocyanins function